Syfy Insider Exclusive

 "The super cool thing about Tremors is that Tremors is all practical effects,” he said.
 “It was all guys in puppets or people with things on their hands, and wires being pulled.
 It was ingenious.
 Acting with a puppet requires some acting, but we're professional pretenders."

-You can once again see Bacon act against worm puppets on Peacock, where the entire Tremor franchise — the original Tremors as well as the six Tremor films after it — are now streaming.
+You can once again see Bacon act against worm puppets on Peacock, where the original Tremors is now streaming.